-C. NOTIFICATION OF AND PARTICIPATION IN THE ANNUAL REEXAMINATION PROCESS
+C. NOTIFICATION AND PARTICIPATION IN THE ANNUAL REEXAMINATION PROCESS

 The PRPHA is required to obtain information needed to conduct annual reexaminations.
-PRPHA should give tenants who were not provided the opportunity to provide contact information at the time of admission the option to complete Form HUD-92006 at this time.
-The PRPHA should provide the family with the opportunity to update, change, or remove information from the HUD-92006 at the time of the annual reexamination [Notice PIH 2009-36].
+PRPHA will give tenants who were not provided the opportunity to provide contact information at the time of admission the option to complete Form HUD-92006 at this time.
+The PRPHA will provide the family with the opportunity to update, change, or remove information from the HUD-92006.
+[Notice PIH 2009-36].